-This pack is versatile enough to be used in class, or as a sequence of homeworks, end-of-term/year assessments and cover lessons.
+This 51-page teaching pack is versatile enough to be used in class, as a sequence of homework tasks, or for end-of-term/year assessments and cover lessons.

 KS3 Comprehension helps students complete the transition from primary to secondary level and provides an effective introduction to 19th century and early 20th century literature.
 The extracts are suitable for year 7 and year 8 reading comprehension lessons and can be used to supplement existing schemes of work.

 This pack is an adapted version of our Primary Comprehension teaching pack, and contains newly commissioned KS3 curriculum questions, replacement texts and a selection of supporting resources.

 Extract 1 – Five Children and It by E. Nesbitt

 Extract 2 – The Wonderful Wizard of Oz by Frank L. Baum

 Extract 3 – Alice’s Adventures in Wonderland by Lewis Carroll

 Extract 4 – Odin’s Reward by Mary H. Foster and Mabel H. Cummings